Neak Loeung Bridge: Cambodia’s longest bridge to the future

 The bridge has also facilitated trade and investment in the eastern provinces and has attracted new investors to the area.

-In addition to its economic and transportation benefits, the Neak Loeung Bridge has also become a popular tourist destination for locals.
+In addition to its economic and transportation benefits, the Neak Loeung Bridge has also become a popular destination for locals.

 The bridge offers stunning views of the Mekong River and the surrounding countryside.
 Visitors can enjoy walking, cycling, or driving across the bridge, and taking photos and videos of the breathtaking scenery.